GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### What Is A PIV-I Card?

+A Personal Identity Verification Interoperable (PIV-I) card is an ID card similar to a Federal PIV.
+PIV-I cards are intended for individuals, such as short term contractors and employees and non-federal partners, who do not qualify for a PIV card but still require access to agency resouces.

+*PIV-I card summary:*

-A Personal Identity Verification Interoperable (PIV-I) card is an identity credential card which meets the technical specifications to  work with Federal PIV-conformant systems and can be trusted by Federal organizations.
-The PIV-I card is suitable for Level of Assurance (LOA) 4 as defined by OMB Memorandum [M-04-04](https://www.whitehouse.gov/sites/default/files/omb/memoranda/fy04/m04-04.pdf) and [NIST SP 800-63](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf) as well as multi-factor authentication as defined in [NIST SP 800-116](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-116.pdf).<br /><br />
+*  Work with Federal PIV-conformant systems
+*  Can be trusted by Federal organizations
+*  Suitable for Level of Assurance (LOA) 4 as defined by OMB Memorandum [M-04-04](https://www.whitehouse.gov/sites/default/files/omb/memoranda/fy04/m04-04.pdf) and [NIST SP 800-63](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf)
+*  Suitable for multi-factor authentication as defined in [NIST SP 800-116](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-116.pdf).
+*  May be issued by Federal agencies or qualified Non-Federal Issuers (NFIs)
+*  Does not meet requirements to be considered PIV credential

-The following is a brief summary of the PIV-I guidance, which identifies the areas in which Non Federal Issuers (NFIs) cannot meet the full PIV standard as specified by [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), and provides alternatives.
+The table below identifies the areas Non Federal Issuers (NFIs) cannot meet the full PIV standard as specified by [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), and provides alternatives.
 There are four core areas identified:<br /><br />

 Core Area | Description
 ---|---
 **Credential Numbering** | <br />[FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) defines the use of the Federal Agency Smart Credential Number (FASC-N).
-This credential numbering schema cannot be used by non-Federal issuers.
+This credential numbering schema cannot be used by Non-Federal Issuers (NFIs).
 [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) provides the solution using an [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) conformant Universally Unique Identifier (UUID).
 The UUID is found in the certificates, signed objects, and the Global Unique Identifier (GUID) Tag-Length-Value (TLV) of the CardHolder Unique IDentifier (CHUID).<br /><br />
 **PKI Technology Mapping** | <br />[X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN9iAAG&field=File__Body__s) defines an Object IDentifier (OID) that is specific to Federal issuers.
-Non-Federal issuers must map their policies to the PIV-I Hardware policy OID and be cross-certified with the FBCA to meet the requirements of PIV-I.  See [What Object Identifiers are Specified for PIV-I](#what-object-identifiers-oids-are-specified-for-piv-i-1) for an overview of the PIV-I Hardware OID.<br /><br />
+Non-Federal Issuers (NFIs) must map their policies to the PIV-I Hardware policy OID and be cross-certified with the FBCA to meet the requirements of PIV-I.  See [What Object Identifiers are Specified for PIV-I](#what-object-identifiers-oids-are-specified-for-piv-i-1) for an overview of the PIV-I Hardware OID.<br /><br />
 **Background Investigation** | <br />[FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf)  defines the use of a National Agency Check with Written Inquiries (NAC-I) for PIV.
 The NAC-I is only available to Federal agencies through the Office of Personnel Management.
 [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) specifies the PIV-I Hardware policy as the identity verification model that separates identity verification from the NAC-I suitability and fitness adjudications.
 See [What Object Identifiers are Specified for PIV-I](#what-object-identifiers-oids-are-specified-for-piv-i-1) for an overview of the PIV-I Hardware policy <br />(**NOTE** PIV-I Hardware requirements are consistent with  [NIST SP 800-63](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf)).
 **Visual Distinction** | <br />The PIV-I Card physical topography shall include, at a minimum, the following items on the front of the card:<br />*  Cardholder facial image<br />*  Cardholder full name<br />*  Organizational affiliation, if it exists, otherwise the issuer of the card<br />*  Card expiration date<br />However, visual distinction of a PIV-I Card from that of a Federal PIV Card is required to ensure no suggestion of attempting to create a fraudulent Federal PIV Card.